-Trial counsel for Simon Property Group, General Growth Properties, and Washington Prime Glimcher for commercial landlord tenant and premises liability litigation.
+Trial counsel for Simon Property Group, General Growth Properties, and Washington Prime Group, for commercial landlord tenant and premises liability litigation.

 Virginia trial counsel for Dominion Resources/Virginia Power in commercial and personal injury litigation.

-Trial counsel for Atlantic Bulk Carrier, IDM Trucking, Harris Trucking, Houff Transfer, Stewart Moving and Storage, Wilson Trucking, Thompson Trucking, and Gentle Giant Movers regarding personal injury and workers’ compensation claims.
+Trial counsel for Atlantic Bulk Carrier, IDM Trucking, Harris Trucking, Houff Transfer, Wilson Trucking, Thompson Trucking, Stewart Moving and Storage, Gentle Giant Movers, Abilene Motor Express, Cox Transportation, Fleetmaster Express, and Pepsi Central Virginia, regarding personal injury and workers’ compensation claims.

 Trial counsel for several national insurance carriers, including PMA and One Beacon, Vanliner, Liberty Mutual, Zurich, Acuity, and National Interstate, and their insureds, as well as several specialized insurance captives in personal injury and workers’ compensation claims.

-Trial counsel for several national commercial entities, including Omni hotels, Gold’s Gym and L Brands, in personal injury, workers’ compensation and general commercial litigation.
+Trial counsel for several national commercial entities, including Omni hotels, Gold’s Gym, L Brands, and Michaels, in personal injury, workers’ compensation and general commercial litigation.

 SEMINARS AND PRESENTATIONS: